NIHR Oxford Biomedical Research Centre

 Patients taking part in the study exhibited changes in important neural pathways in the brain and impaired cognitive performance, while tolerance of exercise was also significantly reduced.
 A number of participants also reported increased symptoms of depression.

-Dr Betty Raman (left), who is leading the C-MORE study, along with Professor Stefan Neubauer, said: “This is the first holistic study of post-hospital discharged COVID-19 patients to comprehensively assess the medium-term effects of SARS-CoV-2 infection on multiple vital organs, exercise tolerance, mental, cognitive and physical health.”
+Dr Betty Raman (left), who is leading the C-MORE study, along with Professor Stefan Neubauer, said: “This is an important holistic study of post-hospital discharged COVID-19 patients to comprehensively assess the medium-term effects of SARS-CoV-2 infection on multiple vital organs, exercise tolerance, mental, cognitive and physical health.”

 “We have shown that a significant proportion of patients complained of symptoms of breathlessness and fatigue two to three months after the onset of the illness and that changes in the brain, lungs, heart, liver and kidneys could be seen on MRI in a proportion of patients.”